 The Home of the Eckford Sweet Pea

-Zuri is asking me to calm down.
-She has already spotted the wildflowers on Highcliffe seafront; the gorse is flowering.
+Zuri is asking me to calm down because she has already spotted the wildflowers on Highcliffe seafront.
+The gorse is flowering.
 It’s hard to believe that gorse would flower in winter, but some does.
-Not a lot of scent though as its too cold.
+Not a lot of scent though as it’s too cold.
 Zuri ate these gorse flowers in a previous post.
 Not for her the waste of flowers just to decorate a room but I remind her that in summer she scattered meadowsweet over her hut floor.
 The archaeologists identify them today and we realise that British flowers have a long lineage; over four thousand years of scenting our home.
-Go for scent; go British.
+British flowers better for the environment.